citybound/citybound/game/transport/lane/README.md

    * it's connectivity to preceeding/following lanes (connected to it's start or end)
    * lanes it overlaps, distinguishing between nearly-parallel overlaps and opposing overlaps
 * Special case: two parallel lines that can be merged between are not directly connected
-   * instead, an invisible "transfer lane" is placed along their range of overlap
+   * instead, an invisible "switch lane" is placed along their range of overlap
-   * the lanes on either side have a special parallel overlap relation ship to the transfer lane only, not to each other.
+   * the lanes on either side have a special parallel overlap relation ship to the switch lane only, not to each other.
    * the reason for this is that merging car behaviour is a more complex special case
 * Also see [Car Microtraffic](../microtraffic/README.md)